Wie man eine gute Umfrage erstellt (Anleitung)

 Open-ended: Someone may answer "dark fuchsia", in which case you will need to have a category "dark fuchsia" in your results.

-Closed-ended: With a choice of only 12 colors your work will be easier, but they may not be able to pick their exact favorite color.
+Closed-ended: With a choice of only 12 colors your work will be easier, but respondents may not be able to pick their exact favorite color.

-Make it Open-ended: the answers won't be easy to put in a table or graph, but you may get some good ideas, and there may be some good quotes for your report.
+Make it open-ended: the answers may not be easy to put in a table or graph, but you may gain deep insight into people's feelings and ideas about cleaning up the river or the environment and use direct quotes in your reporting.

 - Nearly every day